WCRSyyc/diy-blinky-bot/circuit_assembly.md

 1. Hot glue the back of the battery holder to the top of the switch assembly, across a corner furthest from the brads.

-1. Using the wire wrap tool, attach each of red wires to the longest leg of an LED.
+1. Using the wire wrap tool, attach each red wire to the longest leg of an LED.
 A different LED for each red wire.
 Be sure to insert the LED leg all the way in the centre tube of the wire wrap tool, so that the attached wire will wrap right against the body of the bot.

 1. Using the wire wrap tool, attach each of the black wires to the shortest leg of an LED.
 A different LED for each black wire.